sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ## Prerequisites
 Before deploying SAS Viya Quickstart Template for Azure, you must have the following:
-* Azure user account with Contributor/Admin Role
+* Azure user account with Contributor and Admin Role
 * Sufficient Quota of at least 28 Cores (assuming 4 licensed SAS cores)
-* A SAS Software Order Confirmation e-mail that contains supported Quick Start products:
+* A SAS Software Order Confirmation e-mail that contains supported Quickstart products:

- 		* SAS Visual Analytics 8.3 on Linux
+ 		SAS Visual Analytics 8.3 on Linux
-		* SAS Visual Statistics 8.3 on Linux
+		SAS Visual Statistics 8.3 on Linux
-        * SAS Visual Data Mining and Machine Learning 8.3 on Linux
+        SAS Visual Data Mining and Machine Learning 8.3 on Linux
 *  The license .zip file from your software order uploaded to a blob.

 ## Solution Summary
 By default, Quickstart deployments enable Transport Layer Security (TLS) to help ensure that communication is secure.

+This SAS Viya Quickstart Template for Azure will take a generic license for SAS Viya and deploy it into its own network.
+The deployment will create the network and other infrastructure.
+After the deployment completes, you will have the outputs for the web endpoints for a deployed SAS Viya on recommended VMs.

 Deploying this Quick Start with default parameters builds the following SAS Viya environment in the Microsoft Azure  Cloud, shown in

 XX NEED PIC XX

-## Upload the License .ZIP file to a Microsoft Azure Blob and Getting a SAS URI.
+## Upload the License .ZIP file to a Microsoft Azure Blob and Getting a SAS URI

 When you run the deployment, you will need the blob Shared Access SIgnature (SAS) URL as a parameter.